jnozzi/cocoadev.com/SiteContent/General/SettingBorderStyleForPrinting.markdown

 Hi.
 I'm trying to print a window's contents.
-Right now I'm calling [[window contentView] print:nil]; but this gives me a border that I do not want.
-Is there any way to remove the border short of putting everything into a [[NSView]]?
+Right now I'm calling General/window contentView] print:nil]; but this gives me a border that I do not want.
+Is there any way to remove the border short of putting everything into a [[NSView?

 ----